 Research projects are proposed and developed by IOPS Members through participation in project teams – ensuring the great involvement, relevance and commitment to all projects undertaken.

 Our main on-going research projects include yearly data collection, updates on pension systems information and the guidelines for risk-based supervision.
 The Working Paper Series offer a review of all the projects conducted with our Member jurisdictions, on various critical subjects (such as, for example, digital supervision, risk-based supervision of investment, decumulation phase, consumer protection, etc.).

 The IOPS operates by an Executive Committee and a Technical Committee assisted by a Secretariat.
 Participation in the Technical Committee meetings is open to all IOPS Members.

 IOPS holds a variety of events yearly, including Committee meetings, regional seminars and training workshops.
 Executive Committee meetings and Technical Committee meetings are usually held three times a year.
 The IOPS Annual General Meeting is held once a year.
-The full governing membership of the IOPS is invited to attend the AGM in order to provide formal approval of standards, working papers and various administrative issues.
-This occassion is used to communicate IOPS work and news to the press.
+All IOPS Members and Observers are invited to attend the AGM in order to formally approve standards, working papers and administrative issues.

 All IOPS Members and Observers of the IOPS are invited